operator-playground-io/community-jaeger-operator-tile/tutorials/create_instance_of_Jaeger_Operator.md

 EOF
 ```

-**Step 2:** Create Jaeger Operator instance in the namespace "operators"
+**Step 2: Execute the command below to create Jaeger Operator instance in the namespace "operators"**

 ```execute
 kubectl create -f jaegerInstance.yaml
 ```

-You will see the following output:
+You will see a similar output as below:

 ```
 jaeger.jaegertracing.io/jaeger created
 ```

+**Wait till Pod STATUS is "Running", then proceed.**

-Check the Pods status:
+**Step 3: Check the pod status.**

 ```execute
 kubectl get pods
 ```

-You will see similar to this output:
+You will see a similar output as below:

 ```
 NAME                      READY   STATUS    RESTARTS   AGE jaeger-788f55ddc9-4m278   1/1     Running   0          8s
 ```

-Check all the kubernetes resources:
+**Step 4: Check all the Kubernetes resources using the command below.**

 ```execute
 kubectl get all
 ```

-You will see similar to this output:
+You will see a similar output as below:

 ```
 NAME                          READY   STATUS    RESTARTS   AGE